xogroup/sumologic-file-collector/README.md

 |SUMO_SOURCE_CATEGORY         | Type of source (eg: file-log-collector)                             |

-You can also check the Make commands as examples

-### Log files locations
+### Log files location

-For now, it will collect logs from the /tmp/clogs directory in the container.
-Configuration for this path and possible docker volume mounting, will be added later.
+The Collector expects log files to be placed on the `tmp/clogs` path (in the container).
+It is recommended to mount a [docker volume](https://docs.docker.com/engine/admin/volumes/volumes/) to the `tmp/clogs` path and share it with the logging app.

+## Pre-packaged commands

+We've included some commands for most common operations:

 ### Build docker image